 The goal of the Stormwater Planning effort is to build on past City efforts to protect receiving water quality and beneficial uses under anticipated future developed conditions.
-The continuation of this effort will require a multi-disciplinary team and coordination with many of the City's long-range land use plans that are used to accommodate growth or transportation.
+The city will continue this effort with a multi-disciplinary team and coordination of many of the City's long-range land use plans used to accommodate growth or transportation.

-Stormwater Planning 2021 Planned Activities
+Stormwater Planning 2022 Planned Activities